 With all the buzz in the tech world about cloud computing, one just can’t wait to learn about the latest advancements introduced in this technology.
 With piles of information available on what it is and how IT experts have started to adopt this method, the real confusion that has risen is the relationship between cloud computing and virtualization.

-Professionals, who have obtained a cloud certification, probably know what I’m talking about, but others are still lost.
+Professionals that have obtained a cloud certification probably know what I’m talking about, but others are still lost.
 If you want to know how both these relate to each other, you’re at the right place!

-Cloud computing refers to the process of delivering computing services, like databases, servers, software, networks, etc. over the Internet.
+Cloud computing refers to the process of delivering computing services, like databases, servers, software, networks, over the internet.
 Businesses that offer you access to cloud computing services are called cloud providers.
-They charge you according to your usage and how much space you take up on the cloud, quite similar to other utility bills that are pay-on-usage.
+They charge you according to your usage and how much space you take up on the cloud, which is similar to other utility bills that are pay-on-usage.
 This type of cloud is known as the public cloud.
 If you run a business and want your own cloud, you can buy a private cloud service and operate it from your own server.

 The applications of cloud computing are almost everywhere; we just don’t realize it due to lack of awareness.
-We all have used some form of cloud computing throughout our lives like Hotmail, Gmail, Dropbox, and Google Drive.
-In fact, nowadays, movies, games, and music are all stored on the cloud through cloud computing services.
+We all have used some form of cloud computing throughout our lives like Hotmail, Gmail, Dropbox and Google Drive.
+In fact, movies, games and music are now all stored on the cloud through cloud computing services.
 Even the pictures you upload or share is made possible due to cloud computing services.

 If you’re planning to become an expert on this subject, you can find many cloud computing tutorials available online.